windweller/Tinker/README.md

 # Tinker
 Tinker is a parallel-by-default File/Directory Management System with additional interface to NLP and ML libraries.
 Tinker right now employs Scala's notoriously awesome Stackable Trait Pattern, and just finished it's asynchronous File I/O implementation.

+## Design Philosophy

+We want to make standard large file ML/NLP processing as smooth as easy as possible, even for computers with less power/memory.
+We only keep operations within one module coherent.
+Operations between modules or involves several modules will be provided with files saving/reading as buffer.
+If no explicit location specified, Tinker will create temporary files that will be deleted after JVM exits.

 ## Quick Start - Interactive (REPL)

 Start by typing `sbt console` from the root of the project.
 Currently the Unix/Linux Bash script is broken, but the Windows Batch file works, so if you use windows, you can go to `./dist` and use `tinker.bat` file to start.